 If all three of these things occur, you may have a case to sue for defamation.
 Winning the case depends on evidence you’ve collected.
 The very best evidence occurs in the heat of the moment.
 Whilst it is difficult to think clearly at this time, keeping good records will maximise your chances of success.
 Here’s the steps you should take:

-This information is critical for the next step; to issue a concerns notice.
+This information is critical for the next step; to issue a cease and desist letter (technically called a concerns notice).
 A concerns notice sets out what the comment actually was and why it was defamatory.
 It also demands an apology, withdrawal of the comment and compensation.
+Here is a template concerns notice if you want to use it.

 We hope you found the information in this article valuable but keep in mind it is no substitute for legal advice.
 If you need further legal assistance with your defamation case please contact us at Know the Law.
 We have a good network of lawyers who can help you should you need it.